iptc/newsml-g2/tests/README.md

 ## Notes on the tests

-NewsML 2.23 introduced the concept of embedding RightsML documenets into NewsML-G2.
+NewsML 2.23 introduced the concept of embedding RightsML documents into NewsML-G2.
 The tests for this feature under `unit_test_files/2.23/should_pass/` therefore require the XML Schema validator to validate against both the NewsML-G2 and the RightsML XML Schemas.
 To allow